FuelLabs/fuel-core/deployment/README.md

 Create a [github access token][create-git-token] and make sure to select "read:packages" to pull the [fuel-core image][fuel-core-image].

-Then in the secrets.yaml, you need to first Base64 encode "git-username:git-auth-token" via your command line:
+You need to first Base64 encode "git-username:git-auth-token" string in secrets.yaml - make sure to substitute your github username and personal access token:

 ```
   .dockerconfigjson: {"auths":{"ghcr.io":{"auth":"git-username:git-auth-token"}}}
 ```

-At your command line:
+At your command line, run:

 ```
   echo -n "git-username:git-auth-token" | base64